Experimental fiction: 4,576 words: approx. 30 minutes

 Judge Ann Struthers cranked open the dark-brown wooden blinds to the large window behind her expansive desk.
 Sunlight streamed in.
 She sat down in her high-back, black-leather swivel chair with button-tufting and nail-head arm trimming.
 She regarded the group convened before her.
 After sipping from a tall red mug of steaming coffee, she smiled at Chief Jamieson.

 “Nice to see you again, Tom.
-Been what — four days?”
+Been what — three days?”

-Jamieson ignored the sarcasm and wagged his hands once in his lap.
+Jamieson let her sarcastic tone fly.
+He wagged his hands once in his lap.
 “Thereabouts.
 Thanks for agreeing on the phone to accelerate things on such short notice.”

 “Might not have happened if you and I didn’t do more than fist-bump.”
 A grin split across her face.